SweetGithubName/php-json-rpc/README.md

 ## Features

-* Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification) with 100% unit-test coverage
+* Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification) (100% unit-test coverage)
-* Customizable:
+* Versatile:
-  * You can make JSON-RPC requests over HTTP or SSH, or locally through PHP
+  * You can make JSON-RPC requests over HTTP or SSH (or locally through PHP)
   * You can choose your own system for interpreting the JSON-RPC method strings
-* Lightweight and flexible; works even when CURL is not installed
+* Minimalistic and flexible (works even when CURL is not installed)

 ## Requirements